Definitions

 | Key Binding | A Support Attestation declaring that a specific cryptographic key is authorized to act on behalf of a subject DID.
 Includes lifecycle management (rotation, expiration, revocation). |

-| Controller Witness | A Support Attestation from a third-party witness anchoring a timestamped observation that a subject asserted a particular controller via mutable offchain state (DNS, DID document, social profile). |
+| Controller Witness | A Support Attestation from a third-party witness anchoring a timestamped observation that a subject asserted a particular controller via mutable offchain state (DNS, DID document, social profile).
+The subject field is the DID being pinned (mutable reference), and the controller field is the did:jwk or did:pkh (immutable key material). |

 | Support Attestation | An attestation that establishes identity relationships (Linked Identifier, Key Binding, Controller Witness).
 These are the foundation that Reputation Attestations depend on. |